luigirizzo/netmap/WINDOWS/README.txt

 a) DYNAMIC LOAD:
     - Open a "cmd" window with administrative privileges
-    - Change into the directory containing Netmap.sys and Netmaploader.exe
+    - Change into the directory containing netmap.sys< typically WINDOWS/Output-Win8.1Release/netmap-pkg

+    - To load the module, run
+		../nm-loader l
-    - To load the module, run "NetmapLoader L"; a message on the console window will report the success or failure of the operation
+      a message on the console window will report the success or failure of the operation

-    - To unload the module run "Netmaploader U"
+    - To unload the module run
+		../nm-loader u

 b) PERSISTENT INSTALL MODULE
-    - Open the folder containing Netmap.{sys|inf|cat}
+    - Open the folder containing netmap.{sys|inf|cat} , same as above
     - Right click on the .inf file and select -INSTALL- from the context menu; after a reboot the module will be correctly loaded